-Although much of the attention to lake temperature in LBC is rightly devoted to the temperatures of the tributary inputs and changes in discharge from the impoundment associated with the installation of the SWW, other temperature/circulation issues also warrant consideration.
+Although much of the attention to lake temperature in LBC is rightly devoted to temperatures of tributary inputs and changes in discharge from the impoundment associated with the SWW, other temperature/circulation issues also warrant consideration.
 The distribution of waters from the tributaries prior to SWW installation showed that, during the warmer months, water from the Crooked River flowed to the forebay and continued moving over the surface up the Metolius River arm (Raymond et al. 1997).
-Crooked River water essentially comprised much of the epilimnetic water and the extent of that water up the Metolius arm could be traced to the distal end of the Metolius arm, where a null point was formed.
+Crooked River water essentially comprised much of the epilimnetic water and the extent of that water could be traced to the distal end of the Metolius arm where a null point was formed.
 This represented a line across the Metolius arm where cold Metolius waters plunged under the warmer epilimnetic waters derived largely from the Crooked River.
 The cold Metolius waters moved towards the forebay, always remaining deep and staying cold.
-The epilimnetic waters formed an insulating barrier and absorbed all the solar heating.
+The epilimnetic waters formed an insulating barrier and absorbed the solar heating.
 That pattern continued until the fall, when surface waters cooled and all water mixed throughout.

 Since installation of the SWW, waters from the Crooked River move toward the forebay, as before, but instead of moving up the Metolius arm unimpeded, much of the Crooked River water is now "captured" by the surface intake of the SWW and discharged downstream.
 That means there is relatively little Crooked River water available to move up the Metolius arm.
-A brief field investigation of conductivity and temperature profiles conducted in July 2018 documented the location of Crooked River (high conductivity) water only part way up the Metolius arm west of the forebay in the Metolius (low conductivity) arm instead of occupying the entire Metolius arm as it had done before the SWW (Figure 5-9).
+A brief field investigation of conductivity and temperature profiles conducted in July 2018 documented the presence of high conductivity water from the Crooked River only part way up the Metolius arm instead of occupying the entire Metolius arm as it had done before the SWW (Figure 5-9).
 This means that there is a substantial reduction in the former insulation barrier for the Metolius arm, thus exposing the Metolius arm to solar heating.
 Also note the movement of Metolius-derived water extending into a zone of a 20-30m depth at the forebay.
 The Crooked arm exhibits little change in conductivity from the inlet to the forebay which indicates little mixing of Crooked River water with the other two tributaries.